How to Implement Overclocking#

-This how-to guide explains how overclocking is implemented in vAmiga.
-With a similar design you will be able to implement overclocking in your own application, too.
+This guide explains how overclocking is implemented in vAmiga.
+By following a similar approach, you can integrate overclocking into your own application.

 In a real Amiga, the speed of different hardware components varies because they are driven by different clocks.
 All clock signals are derived from a single master clock, which runs at 28.375160 MHz on PAL machines.
 From the master clock, the CPU clock is derived by dividing the frequency of the master clock by four.
 As a result, the CPU runs at 7.093790 MHz on PAL machines.
 Two more clocks come into play: the E clock and the color clock.
 The E-clock is generated by the CPU itself by dividing its own clock frequency by 10.
 This signal drives the two interface adapters (CIAs) and plays no role here.
 The color clock, however, is of great importance because it determines the pace of the memory bus.
 The color clock signal is derived by dividing the frequency of the master clock by 8.
 This results in a bus speed of 3.546895 MHz on PAL machines.
 In summary: In the default configuration, two CPU cycles are executed within one bus cycle, which makes synchronizing the CPU with the memory bus quite simple in the default configuration.
 In the following, we use the term DMA cycle as a synonym for bus cycle.

-Let’s have a look how the standard case is implemented in vAmiga:
+Let’s start by examining how the standard case is implemented in vAmiga:

 void